 Despite the difficulties they faced, many of the men who embarked on the Klondike Gold Rush were not poor – one had to have sufficient means to charter passage and to fulfill the requirement for a year’s provisions at hand (Jack London’s brother-in-law paid for both men).
 Those who could afford to hired indigenous porters and horses to haul provisions across the pass.
 The Klondike thus traces its origins to Renaissance Europe, where exploration and adventure have been the province of the wealthy and bourgeoise who stocked cabinets of curiosities (“Kunstkammer”), to its contemporary expression in the modern outdoor industry with its parade of expensive gear and adventure tours.
 Instagram is filled with aspirational pictures of the White middle class doing yoga poses or staring pensively at a beautiful view/campsite dressed in newish gear – most poor people can’t afford to camp or take time off.
 Being able to “rough it” is a hallmark of a privileged existence.

-Ultimately GONE DYKE is a performance of the history of privilege, manliness, and queerness in the environment as Stephen Chen retraces the routes of the Klondike gold miners (Chilkoot Pass, White Pass, and the lesser known Chilkat Pass) tweeting geo-located haikus (via an InReach Satellite Communicator) that reflect the intersection of contemporary and historical place and experience, and singing Romantic-era arias contemporary to the gold rush on the trail while dyked out in some form of mauve (echoing the hanky code where gay men wore coloured bandanas to indicate sexual preference that was thought to originate during the earlier San Francisco gold rush) – Dyke originally referred to a well-dressed man before becoming a pejorative for lesbians who dressed like men towards the end of the Victorian era, while Mauve was the most fashionable colour of the Victorian Era due to the discovery of the first aniline/synthetic dye (but has since become associated with homosexuality).
+Ultimately GONE DYKE is a performance of the history of privilege, manliness, and queerness in the environment as Stephen Chen retraces the routes of the Klondike gold miners (Chilkoot Pass, White Pass, and the lesser known Chilkat Pass) tweeting geo-located haikus (via an InReach Satellite Communicator) that reflect the intersection of contemporary and historical place and experience, and singing arias contemporary (music or text-wise) to the gold rush each day on the trail while dyked out in some form of mauve (echoing the hanky code where gay men wore coloured bandanas to indicate sexual preference that was thought to originate during the earlier San Francisco gold rush) – Dyke originally referred to a well-dressed man before becoming a pejorative for lesbians who dressed like men towards the end of the Victorian era, while Mauve was the most fashionable colour of the Victorian Era due to the discovery of the first aniline/synthetic dye (but has since become associated with homosexuality).
 Simultaneously blending in and standing out from the other hikers/tourists, Stephen probes signalling as a queer tactic of negotiating visibility as emancipation and mode of camouflage in a public space.

 In doing so, Stephen deconstructs the reified landscape to show it can have different meanings and histories where different discourses and myths take place.
-He also subverts the white middle-class narrative that dominates Klondike writings (and the third-hand mac-and-cheese poetry of Robert Service) as well as the trope of European classical music videos in the ongoing tension between self-restraint and unfettered nature.
+He also subverts the white middle-class narrative that dominates Klondike writings (and the third-hand mac-and-cheese poetry of Robert Service) as well as the trope of European classical music in the ongoing tension between self-restraint and unfettered nature.
 That and the “unnaturalness” of his voice becomes metaphoric of the impulses of colonization and the shifting definition and performance of masculinity and the frontier in the period.

 Conceived & Created by: STEPHEN CHEN | Duration: Aug 20 – Sep 4